A computationally efficient physiologically comprehensive 3D-0D closed-loop model of the heart and circulation: Methodology

-The simplest approach for the PDE-ODE coupling is to prescribe $p_{n+1}$ explicitly, e.g.,~\cite{eriksson2013influence,usyk2002compuational}.
+The simplest approach for the PDE-ODE coupling is to determine $p_{n+1}$ using a partitioned scheme~\cite{eriksson2013influence,kerckhoffs2007coupling,usyk2002compuational}.
 During ejection phases this is achieved by updating cavity volumes and flow based on the current prediction on the change in the state of deformation under the currently predicted pressure $p_{n+1}$.
 In this scenario the pressure boundary condition in each non-linear solver step is modified within each Newton iteration $k$.
 The new prediction $p_{n+1}^{k+1}$ is then prescribed explicitly as a Neumann boundary condition.
-While this explicit approach is easy to implement and may be incorporated into an existing FE solver package without difficulty, it may introduce some inaccuracies during ejection phases and it tends to be unstable during isovolumetric phases.
-Instabilities stem from the problem of estimating the change in pressure necessary to maintain the volume.
-Inherently, this requires to know the pressure-volume ($p\,$-$\,V$) relation of the cavity at this given point in time.
-However, this knowledge on cavitary elastance is not available and thus iterative estimates are necessary to gradually inflate or deflate a cavity to its prescribed volume.
-As the elastance properties of the cavities are highly non-linear, an overestimation may induce oscillations and an underestimation may lead to very slow convergence and punitively large numbers of Newton iterations.
+While this partitioned approach is easy to implement and may be incorporated into an existing FE solver package without difficulty, it may introduce inaccuracies during ejection phases and its convergence may deteriorate during isovolumetric phases~\cite{Hirschvogel2017monolithic}.
+Instabilities are related to the so-called balloon dilemma~\cite{Kuttler2006} and stem from the problem of estimating the change in pressure necessary to maintain the volume.
+Inherently, this requires to know the pressure-volume ($pV$) relation of the cavity at this given point in time.
+However, this knowledge on chamber elastance is not available and thus iterative estimates are necessary to gradually inflate or deflate a cavity to its prescribed volume.
+As the elastance properties of the cavities are highly non-linear, an overestimation may induce oscillations and an underestimation may lead to very slow convergence and a punitively large numbers of Newton iterations.